Friday, October 31, 2014

 Increasingly, Gandhi ruled with an authoritarian hand, and corruption was rife within her administration.
 She was found guilty of a minor infraction, and then there were demands for her resignation.
 Gandhi responded by calling for a state of emergency which allowed her more central control, in particular of states ruled by opposition parties.
 In 1977, though, her popularity slumped, and the Congress Party lost an election.
 Subsequent efforts by opponents to bring her to trial only served to gain her more support, and in 1980 she won a landslide election.
 That same year, her son Sanjay, who had been serving as chief political adviser, died in a plane crash.
 Thereafter, Indira’s younger son, Rajiv, took over as Indira’s heir apparent.
 (He would become prime minister on the death of his mother, and then be assassinated himself in 1991.)

 In the new term of office, Gandhi was preoccupied by efforts to resolve political problems in the state of Punjab.
 In an attempt to crush the secessionist movement of Sikh militants, led by Jarnail Singh Bindranwale, she ordered an assault upon the holiest Sikh shrine in Amritsar, the Golden Temple.
 ‘Operation Bluestar’, as it was called, in June 1984, led to the death of Bindranwale and many civilians, and caused damage to the sacred Golden Temple itself.
 Many Sikhs bitterly resented Gandhi for the attack, and she was assassinated by two of her own Sikh bodyguards on 31 October 1984.
-Further information can be found at Wikipedia, Cultural India, a New York Times obituary, a Guardian review of a modern biography, the BBC, or a Googlebooks preview of Mother India: A Political Biography of Indira Gandhi by Pranay Gupte.
+Further information can be found at Wikipedia, Cultural India, a Guardian review of a modern biography, the BBC, or a Googlebooks preview of Mother India: A Political Biography of Indira Gandhi by Pranay Gupte.

 I have not been able to find online any definitive information that Indira Gandhi kept a diary, but there are a couple of sources which imply that she did at different times.
 Pupul Jayakar, in her biography (published first by Viking, New Delhi, in 1992), quotes several entries from Gandhi’s childhood diary, (although they appear as though they might have been taken from an agenda rather than a journal).
 She says that 12 year old Indira was angry at being denied active participation in the freedom struggle by Congress and so set about, with vigour and determination, to form her own children’s brigade, the Vanar Sena (army of monkeys): ‘Indira’s diary, written neatly in a tiny scrap book, indicates her precise down-to-earth mind - adult in its planning and concerns, with an understanding that it is the little things that make great events possible, an astonishing state of mind for a twelve-year-old child.’